osalmine/wolt_backend/README.md

 I completed this task with NodeJs (Express) using TypeScript.

 ## How to run the code
-On the first time install the node modules using
+After downloading the repo, install everything needed using
 ```
 npm install
 ```
-Then you can launch the site using
+Then you can build and launch the site using
 ```
 npm run build && npm start
 ```